SlinkyCollins/SlinkyCollins/README.md

 - 🤝 I’m open to collab on cool open-source projects or freelance gigs
 - 😤 I treat every project like it’s a product — not just an assignment
 - ⚡ Fun fact: I built a fully responsive portfolio using AI as my co-pilot... and it slaps.

----

-> *"Build with code and vibes.
-Ship it clean.
-Make 'em say damn."*
-— Collynx 🧑🏾‍💻🔥

 <!---